ibm-cloud-docs/databases-for-mysql/howto-migration.md

 - The network connection between source and target databases is fast and stable.
 - You need to do intermediate schema or data transformations.

-We don't recommend using mysqldump if any of the following conditions are met:
+We don't recommend using mydumper if any of the following conditions are met:
 - Your data set is smaller than 10GB.
 - The network connection between the source and target databases is unstable or very slow.